bigchaindb/site/_src/_guides/_tutorial-cryptoconditions.md

 ---
 layout: guide

-title: "Tutorial: Pull request with different conditions for reviews"
+title: "Tutorial: How to create a pull request with different conditions for reviews"
-tagline: Create a pull request in GitHub using signatures for reviews, assignments and merges.
+tagline: Learn how to use crypto-conditions for pull requests in GitHub using signatures for reviews, assignments and merges.
 header: header-crypto.jpg
 order: 4